appfs/appfs/05_exercise/ex5.md

 Write a program that:

-* reads in a graph from file given in .grp format (see data for examples) with the filename provided as a command line argument.
+* reads in a graph from file given in .gph format (see [here](http://www.zib.de/koch/SP/data/) for examples) with the filename provided as a command line argument.
 Note that the graphs have positive edge weights (that are always below 2000000000).

 * computes a longest (with respect to the edge weights) shortest path from any vertex to the vertex with index 1.
 In case of ties the vertex with smallest index should be taken.